 The places you are likely to find frog and toad poop.

+What does frog poop look like and where to find it?
 To be completely honest you could find frog or toad poop anywhere outside but you stand a much higher chance of finding it around the below locations:

 - Around pools.